 I don’t like to make ‘rules’ when we play with our sensory bins, but there’s nothing wrong with a bit of demonstrating.
 My daughter really wanted to tip the whole cup of vinegar straight into the container, but I encouraged here to hold off until she had used the turkey baster first.
 She really enjoyed that part and then ended up waiting till the end to use the cup!

 It was lots of fun watching her see what happens when the vinegar hits the baking soda.
 There were different reactions depending on the amount of vinegar we used, and it was lots of fun when we put the vinegar on the food coloring.

 Eventually, we did end up tipping in the whole (refilled) cup of vinegar -that made a pretty good fizz!!

 After we had fizzed most of the Halloween toys, my daughter decided to use the vinegar and ‘wash’ the toys.
 It’s always great when play is extended and is child led.
 You never know where an activity will end up!

 After we washed the toys, she decided to mix up all the baking soda and vinegar which ended up making a very bright green color which added another element to our play too.
 Lots of pretend play continued.

 I would love to see how your toddler or preschooler played with their Halloween Fizzing Science sensory bin.
-Share a photo in our Facebook group or or Instagram (follow @myboredtoddler) and use #MyBoredToddler so we can all see!
+Share a photo on our Facebook group or Instagram (follow @myboredtoddler) and use #MyBoredToddler so we can all see!
 You can also follow us on Pinterest or Facebook for more great toddler activity ideas.

 If you enjoyed this Halloween fizzing sensory bin, you might like these other toddler Halloween Activities.